The history of the Sock

 5° The return of the sock as an accessory of distinction

-Today the sock is once again becoming a key accessory to stand out.
+Today, socks are once again becoming a key accessory to stand out.
 It is no longer a distinction of class but of style.
+We are seeing the emergence of many original and fancy sock brands .

-You will have understood, the sock has a long history behind it.
-In each era, she has been able to reinvent herself, and she never ceases to surprise us!
+As you will have understood, the sock has a long history behind it.
+In each era, it has known how to reinvent itself, and it has not finished surprising us!

 Emma & Juliette from the Label Chaussette team